mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 To compile xpdf, I need a copy of its source code.

 First, I call [`mkDerivation`](https://nixos.org/manual/nixpkgs/stable/#sec-using-stdenv), which is how I define a build component in Nix.
-It requires a package name (`pname`) and version, so I specify `xpdf`, the package I want to fuzz and `4.05`, the latest published version of xpdf as of this writing.
+It requires a package name (`pname`) and version, so I specify `xpdf`, the package I want to fuzz and `4.05`, the latest published version of xpdf, as of this writing.

 ```nix
 {